langchain-ai/opengpts/README.md

 ```

 Set up [LangSmith](https://smith.langchain.com/).
-This is optional, but it will help with debugging, logging, monitoring.
+This is optional, but it will help with debugging, logging, and monitoring.
 Sign up at the link above and then set the relevant environment variables

 ```shell